robtweed/mg-showcase/MGWEB.md

 ## *mg_web* in Action

-It's probably best to explain how *mg_web* diagrammatically.
+It's probably best to explain how *mg_web* works diagrammatically.
 The following explanation assumes the use of NGINX, but it works identically with Apache and IIS.

 ### *mg_web* + NGINX